🤠 Texas Eviction Notice Laws

 |---|---|---|

-A well-drafted Texas lease should specify shorter notice periods (24 hours to 3 days for non-payment), clearly define what constitutes a lease violation, address notice delivery methods, and include provisions for attorney fees recovery.
-Consider using our Texas lease agreement template which includes landlord-favorable provisions compliant with Texas law.
+A well-drafted Texas lease should specify shorter notice periods (24 hours to 3 days for non-payment), clearly define lease violations, and include provisions for attorney fees recovery.
+See our Texas lease agreement template.

 Required Texas Lease Disclosures

-- Landlord/Agent Identity: Must disclose name and address of property owner and manager (Texas Property Code ยง 92.201)
+- Landlord/Agent Identity: Must disclose owner and manager name/address (Texas Property Code § 92.201)

 - Flood Disclosure: Required if property is in a 100-year floodplain or has flooded in past 5 years

 Proper service of the notice to vacate is one of the most critical steps in Texas eviction law.
-Texas Property Code ยง 24.005 specifies exactly how notices must be delivered.
-Using an improper service method can result in your eviction case being dismissed, forcing you to start over.
+Texas Property Code § 24.005 specifies exactly how notices must be delivered.

 Personal Delivery to Tenant

 Hand the notice directly to the tenant in person.
-This is the most reliable method and provides the strongest proof of service.
-The notice can be delivered anywhere โ at the rental property, the tenant’s workplace, or any other location.
+This is the most reliable method.
+The notice can be delivered anywhere — at the rental property, workplace, or any other location.

 Personal Delivery to Someone 16+ at the Premises

 If the tenant is not available, deliver the notice to any person residing at the premises who is 16 years of age or older.
-Get the name of the person who received the notice and document the date and time.
+Document the name, date, and time.

 Posting and Mailing (If No One Available)

 If no one is available, you must: (1) Affix the notice to the inside of the main entry door, AND (2) Mail a copy by regular mail AND certified mail, return receipt requested.
-Both posting AND mailing are required for this method to be valid.
+Both posting AND mailing are required.

 Texas law specifically requires posting on the inside of the main entry door, not the outside.
-This is a unique Texas requirement.
-If you post on the outside of the door, your service may be challenged and your eviction case could be dismissed.
+Posting on the outside is a common error that frequently results in case dismissal.

 | Stage | Timeline | Notes |